Product Reviewed: d-Limonene solvent

-This 32oz bottle of d-limonene cost about $34 on Amazon.com
+This 32oz bottle of d-limonene costs about $34 on Amazon.com

 In early January I came to the realization that I couldn't go on using petroleum-derived solvents like odorless mineral spirits (OMS) in my studio.
 Even Gamsol and other highly refined versions of OMS proved to be strong eye irritants for me (mine are unusually sensitive), and regular low-odor mineral spirits was making me feel ill.
 Painting outdoors or with the windows wide open in summer isn't a problem, but in the winter months when the window is open just a crack it isn't possible to properly vent any fumes.

-After doing some research I decided to start using d-limonene to thin my paint and make my mediums.
+After doing some research I decided to start using d-limonene (orange oil) to thin my paint and make my mediums.